Adopted December 1976, amended 1977, 1980, 1984, 1997, 1999, 2001, 2008, 2012, 2016, 2018, 2019

 ARTICLE III.
 MEMBERSHIP

-Section 1: Membership in the Association shall consist of five classes: (a) Active, (b) Affiliate, (c) Honorary Life, (d) Student, and (e) Retired.
+Section 1: Membership in the Association shall consist of five classes: (a) Editorial, (b) Associate, (c) Partner Member (d) Honorary Life, (e) Student, and (f) Retired.

-Section 2: All applications for membership must be in writing on forms which can be obtained from the Executive Director, and must carry the endorsements of one or more active members.
+Section 2: All applications for membership must be in writing or submitted electronically on forms which can be obtained from the Executive Director.
 Membership approval, classification and reclassification shall be the responsibility of a Membership Committee.
 In event of challenge, the committee’s ruling can be appealed to the Board of Directors for final decision.
 Authority to investigate membership classification in the event that a member changes positions or places of employment is vested in a Membership Committee.
-Members who assume new duties or different positions are expected to notify the Executive Secretary-Treasurer and submit their resignations or request reclassification when such action appears to be in order.
+Members who assume new duties or different positions are expected to notify the Executive Director and submit their resignations or request reclassification when such action appears to be in order.

-Section 3: Membership dues, assessed on a calendar year basis, shall be the same for both active and affiliate members.
+Section 3: Membership dues, assessed on a calendar year basis, shall be the same for both editorial, associate and partner members.
 Special categories of membership dues will also be assessed on a calendar year basis and rates will be determined at the discretion of the board.
+Any change in membership dues must be approved by majority vote of the members.

 ARTICLE IV.
 MEETINGS